IB Business Guide What Is A Business?

 Human Resources: The People Whisperers

 These are the folks who make sure everyone gets paid, doesn't get fired for posting questionable content on Instagram, and actually knows what they're doing.
-Think of them as the parents of the business world – they sort out staff moaning and make sure everyone plays nice.
+Probably you will remember them as the parents of the business world - they sort out staff moaning and make sure everyone plays nice.

 Finance and Accounts: The Money Handlers